The Cliffs: Reese's Book ClubJ. Courtney Sullivan

-The 50 most popular and bestselling ghost story ebooks at the Apple iBookstore.
-The chart of the top ghost stories iBooks best sellers is updated daily.
+Chart of the 50 most popular and bestselling ghost story books on Apple Books.
+The chart of the top ghost stories eBooks best sellers is updated daily and are availalbe for Apple device and Amazon Kindle.

 Related Charts: Horror ebooks and iTunes charts for Halloween.